visrosa/kitty-popup/README.md

 `fif.fish` only exists because `kitten launch` requires an executable.

 `_fifc` is the completion function that I modified to work without an interactive shell (not sure why it's considered non-interactive) and to send the results to a socket which the original window has to be listening to.

+There's a WIP approach using a kitten in the other branch.